AsharKamal98/BSMscanner/README.md

 # BSMscanner
 Beyond the Standard Model parameter space scanner assisted by machine learning.
 Scanner applies theoretical, collider and cosmic constraints.

+## Pre-defined toy models
+Three toy models (THDM, SM+Singlet, SM+Singlet+Triplet) are already defined in the code.
+The relevant files to these models using the HEP packages can be found in the HEPfiles directory.
+The THDM is implemented for the collider constraints, SM+Singlet for cosmic constraints and SM+Singlet+Triplet for collider+cosmic constraints.

 ## Dependecies
 Following libraries are required for applying the theoretical, collider and cosmic constraints using BSMscanner
 1. `SPheno` for computation of collider observables and other theoretical computations (https://spheno.hepforge.org/)